raffimolero/Molero-Stage-3/README.md

 After the docker engine runs, you should be able to access the api through http://localhost:3000/

-pgAdmin is also available through http://localhost:5050/
+pgAdmin is also available through http://localhost:5050/ (note that pgadmin takes a whole 10-20s after nestjs to start up on my machine)

 - I followed this tutorial so refer to it when using pgAdmin https://dev.to/chukwutosin_/step-by-step-guide-setting-up-a-nestjs-application-with-docker-and-postgresql-5hei
 - Should look something like this when setting up: